Miciah/openshift-extras/admin/load-balancer/README.md

 ----------------------

 The daemon must be configured to connect to ActiveMQ.
-Edit /etc/openshift/load-balancer.conf and set ACTIVEMQ_USER, ACTIVEMQ_PASSWORD, ACTIVEMQ_HOST, and ACTIVEMQ_TOPIC to the appropriate credentials, address, and ActiveMQ topic.
+Edit /etc/openshift/load-balancer.conf and set ACTIVEMQ_USER, ACTIVEMQ_PASSWORD, ACTIVEMQ_HOST, and ACTIVEMQ_DESTINATION to the appropriate credentials, address, and ActiveMQ destination (topic or queue).

 Exactly one load-balancer module must be enabled.
 A module for F5 BIG-IP LTM and a module for an load-balancer implementing the LBaaS REST API are included